Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Algorithms for the Discrete Logarithm Problem: Limiting Distribution of Running Times

+\begin{remark} Note that the limit~(\ref{eq:dlpags}) is a distribution function for every $x\in [-1/2, 1/2]$, where $x$ is the unknown exponent in the DLP problem.
+Generally $x$ is assumed to be uniformly distributed over $ [-1/2, 1/2]$ and the expected running time (as in Remark~\ref{remgs}, to make this rigorous, one has to argue that the sequence $T_N^{(x)}/\sqrt N$ is uniformly integrable) will be

 This is the leading term of the expected heuristic running time of the AGS algorithm averaged over all problem instances, which was proved by Galbraith and Ruprai (Theorem 4, \cite{galbraithpkc}).
-Assuming the walks are truly random, Theorem \ref{th:dlpdistribution} gives the idealized asymptotic hazard rate of the AGS algorithm as $1-F(r, x)=\lim_{n \rightarrow \infty}\P_x(T_n/\sqrt{n}>r)$.
+Assuming the walks are truly random, Theorem \ref{th:dlpdistribution} gives the idealized asymptotic hazard rate of the AGS algorithm as $1-F(r, x)=\lim_{n \rightarrow \infty}\P(T_N^{(x)}/\sqrt{N}>r)$, quantifying which problem instances are easier/harder.
 Figure \ref{fig:plotalgorithms}(a) shows the asymptotic hazard rate for the AGS algorithm for various values $x\in [-1/2, 1/2]$.
-It is observed that as $x$ approaches $1/2$, the idealized running time of the AGS algorithm increases which is expected as the intersection between the tame and wild sets decrease.
-Moreover, assuming that $x$ uniformly distributed over $[-1/2, 1/2]$, the performance of the various variants of the GS algorithms can be compared using the limiting idealized hazard rates averaged over all problem instances Figure \ref{fig:plotalgorithms}(b) shows the limiting idealized hazard rates of the GS and AGS algorithms averaged over all problem instances.
-It shows that the limiting idealized running time of the GS algorithm stochastically dominates the AGS algorithm, that is, it is better than the GS algorithm not only in expectation but also over all values $r\geq 0$. \end{remark}
+It is observed that as $x$ approaches $1/2$, the idealized running time of the AGS algorithm increases, which is expected as the intersection between the tame and wild sets decrease.
+Moreover, assuming that $x$ uniformly distributed over $[-1/2, 1/2]$, the performance of the different variants of the GS algorithms can be compared using the limiting idealized hazard rates averaged over all problem instances Figure \ref{fig:plotalgorithms}(b) shows the limiting idealized hazard rates of the GS and AGS algorithms averaged over all problem instances.
+It shows that the limiting idealized running time of the GS algorithm stochastically dominates the AGS algorithm, that is, it is better than the GS algorithm not only in expectation but also for all values $r\geq 0$. \end{remark}